Third Militarism: 1931 Election

-Haya de la Torre offered his programme based on Marxism–Leninism, depicting the Upper-classes and the clergy as "black-hearted knaves" and denounced Capitalism as well as foreign investment.
+Haya de la Torre offered his programme based on Marxism–Leninism, depicting the upper-classes and the clergy as "black-hearted knaves" and denounced Capitalism as well as foreign investment.
 He remained vague on specific economic policies to solve the economic crisis, other than recommending Bimetalism.
 He directly appealed to the middle class, small and medium-size farmers, and small businessmen who had suffered from the expansion of the Grace Corporation's holdings in the Trujillo region.
 These would be the core of APRA's support.
 The party hoped to establish a broad alliance of the middle sectors, urban working classes and Indian peasantry in the mountain areas.
 This alliance was never achieved, as much of Peru's farmers were unable to vote due to literacy restrictions.
 Haya de la Torre's rhetoric, appeared unconvincing to many.
 The army also feared APRA, as it could have posed an armed challenge to them.

+Still, APRA held a stronghold in the north of Peru, specifically in La Libertad, Cajamarca, and Lambayeque.
+This was partly because the party had secured support from northern upper-class businessmen such as Rafael Larco Herrera, whose sugar plantation was at threat of being overshadowed by Gildemeisters AG's large holdings at Casa Grande.
+Additionally, a large number of Léguiistas fell into supporting APRA as they would not be able to field a candidate for the 1931 election due to their internal divisions and their association with the economic crisis Peru faced at the end of Leguía's regime.

 As the election day drew closer, UR rallies consistently outdrew those of APRA.
 The situation became violent, when about 20 Revolutionary Union supporters were killed.
 At the end of the election, Sánchez Cerro won the election with 152062 votes to Haya de la Torre's 106007, with 2 other minor candidates scoring around 40000 votes.
 APRA rejected the results of the election and alleged that the Revolutionary Union had committed fraud.

+Sánchez Cerro was inaugurated as President of Peru on 8 December, at 1 p.m in the Peruvian congress.